CT Study Information

 You must submit a CT study to us for review and approval:

-- Any time a plant undergoes major renovation, a revised CT study is needed if significant changes to the treatment plant's disinfection practices have been made.
+- When a treatment plant undergoes renovation, a revised CT study is required if significant changes to the plant's disinfection processes occurred.
 You must not make significant changes to your treatment plant's disinfection processes without first getting our written authorization.
-[See 30 TAC 290.39(j).]
-Significant changes to disinfection practices include any of the following:
+[See 30 TAC 290.39(j)

 - changing the type of disinfectant;

-- changing the approved capacity of the plant; or
+- changing the approved capacity of the plant;

 - any other change that we consider significant.